Santosh-Gupta/SparseTorch/README.md

 -See if you can speed up regular pytorch wordvec with pytorch cpu pinned.
 Or maybe in just gpu.

+-Look into cupy memmapes to start data. the cpu pinned one. test on pytorch word2vec.
+Store the `data` array as a .npy file.
+Convert to int64 before you do. then open in in cpu mounted cupy arrays. probably have use dlpack to extract tensors to feed into pytorch embedding lookup.
+Then benchmark against the pinned pytorch cpu arrays.

 ---------

 -Fastest way to retrieve/write hundreds of thousands of float32 arrays in an instance, and set them to Pytorch tensor.